 - Direct participants to the DFA (Department of Foreign Affairs) website for up-to-date travel advice.

-- Earth’s Edge only recruit Expedition Leaders who hold the relevant qualifications and experience to look after our participants to a high standard.
+- Earth’s Edge recruit Expedition Leaders who hold the relevant qualifications and experience to look after our participants to a high standard.

 - We only use Expedition Medics who are qualified Doctors and have the necessary skills to look after our participants to a high standard.